ImperialCollegeLondon/guikit/_sources/howtos/using_pyguitemp.md.txt

 will need to adapt the metadata from `setup.cfg`, and the secrets used in GitHub Actions.
 But otherwise it should be a fully functional tool that, again, will save you time.

-## The intermediate way

-An intermediate option would be for you to initialise the project structure [as above](#the-indended-way), but then copy specific extensions that are included in `pyguitemp` and that might be useful for you to use as templates.

-The more extensions are added to `pyguitemp` - hopefully by an engaging community - the more out of the box plugins will be available for you to use in your own application, further reducing the time it takes to have a working GUI adapted to your needs.